Susur Lee: Career

 Lee worked his way to executive chef status at a number of restaurants and eventually became an entrepreneur.
 His eclectic culinary style is described as fusion cuisine.
-He is especially well known for "Singapore Slaw", his take on a Lo Hei salad, which is traditionally eaten during the Lunar New Year.
+He is especially well known for "Singapore Slaw", his take on Lo Hei salad, which is traditionally eaten during the Chinese New Year.

 Lee was a finalist in the second season of the Bravo TV show Top Chef: Masters, finishing in a tie for second behind winner Marcus Samuelsson.
 He has made guest appearances on numerous television cooking shows, and was the second Canadian chef (after Rob Feenie) to appear on the Food Network's Iron Chef America.

 Lee's career includes being a chef at numerous Toronto dining establishments, judging culinary events, appearing on many food and wine television shows and owning/managing popular restaurants in Canada, United States and Singapore.
 Lotus, his first restaurant, opened in Toronto in 1987.
 He owns and manages Susur Lee Restaurant Group.